HashimKhan0/UBCx-How-to-Code-Simple-Data/compound-data/notes.md

 * but they all have been atomic
 * but in this section we will cover data that comes naturally together i.e wage and pay
 * we can use define struct similar to define
+* using a define struct allows us to use a constructor, selector, predicate